HTTP Error 413 in Chrome: What is it & 4 Ways to Fix it

 sudo service Nginx restart

-This is a quick and easy solution and it should help you with 413 error code on Nginx, so be sure to give it a try.
+This is a quick and easy solution, and it should help you with the 413 error code on Nginx, so be sure to try it.

 If the HTTP error 413 occurs only on your Chrome browser, you can mostly fix the issue by clearing the browser cache, flushing the socket pool, or resetting the browser default.

 However, if the issue persists, try increasing the file size limit by following the article’s steps.
-This isn’t the only error, and many reported that HTTPS is not working in Chrome, but we covered that in a separate guide.
+This isn’t the only error, and many reported that HTTPS is not working in Chrome as well as 406 Not acceptable error, but we cover those in separate guides.

 Did you find a different solution for this problem?
 Let us know in the comments below.